-- 22.9 In England and Wales, unless there is a substantial degree of agreement, it is unlikely that the Masters will hold a telephone case management conference.
-However, if all directions are agreed and a suitable consent order is drawn, then the matter may be dealt with by post or email, although a telephone conference may be held if there are issues to be discussed but that will not result in a hearing of more than thirty minutes. - 22.10 Parties need to ensure that all papers are directed to the Master in good time to assist the determination of any issues that may arise.
+- 22.9 In England and Wales, unless there is a substantial degree of agreement, it is unlikely that the Masters will hold a telephone case-management conference.
+However, if all directions are agreed and a suitable consent order is drawn, then the matter may be dealt with by post or email, although a telephone conference may be held if there are issues to be discussed, but that will not result in a hearing of more than 30 minutes. - 22.10 Parties need to ensure that all papers are directed to the Master in good time to assist the determination of any issues that may arise.
 As in Northern Ireland, a draft of proposed directions may be sent to the Master.
-There are model directions for clinical negligence cases and they are similar to the directions which operate in this jurisdiction. - 22.11 As regards interlocutory hearings in England and Wales, the said applications may be moved by telephone where a telephone conference enabled court is involved.
+There are model directions for clinical negligence cases and they are similar to the directions that operate in this jurisdiction. - 22.11 As regards interlocutory hearings in England and Wales, the said applications may be moved by telephone where a telephone conference-enabled court is involved.
 In such circumstances, an interlocutory hearing with a time estimate of less than one hour will be conducted by telephone unless the court otherwise orders.
 In practice, the clinical negligence Masters in the Royal Courts are increasingly making orders on telephone hearings, but will only do so if a draft of the proposed order is supplied as an emailed attachment.

-Alternative Dispute Resolution (ADR)
+ALTERNATIVE DISPUTE RESOLUTION (ADR)

-22.12 ADR has been considered in Chapter 9.
+22.12 ADR has been considered in chapter 9.
 The QBCNSC has considered the issue of mediation/ADR in this genre of cases.
 Overall resolution of a claim (negotiations/discussions/mediation/arbitration) was viewed as a positive thing when it comes at a stage when the parties know what the case is about - that is, after the exchange of expert evidence.
 In Northern Ireland, the court has the power to ask the parties to consider mediation, but it cannot compel it at this point.
 If the parties do not wish to mediate, then they cannot be forced to do so.
-Mediation is potentially expensive and can add another layer of unnecessary expense to the litigation process.
+However, all the previous comments we have made throughout these chapters about the benefits of mediation and the need for strong judicial encouragement with cost consequences for those who flagrantly ignore the possibility apply in this instance.